Everything you need to know about mosquitoes and top tips to preventing mosquito bites

 Dengue Symptoms: Common symptoms include headache, fever, pain, nausea and vomiting, rash, abdominal pain, and loss of appetite.

 Dengue Prevention: There is no vaccination for Dengue, which makes prevention of mosquito bites the most effective approach to avoiding infection.
-Follow the advice above by wearing Australian-made DEET mosquito repellent, cover up with anti-insect clothing and closed shoes, and invest in anti-mosquito accessories like nets and portable mosquito killers to create mosquito-free spaces while you sleep.
+Follow the advice above by wearing mosquito repellent, cover up with anti-insect clothing and closed shoes, and invest in anti-mosquito accessories like mosquito nets to create mosquito-free spaces while you sleep.
 Awareness is always a good first step in prevention.
 Speak to your travel consultant, a travel clinic, or medical practitioner about the risks and prevention methods for you when it comes to mosquito-borne diseases.

 We answer some mosquito FAQs to give you a better understanding of these irritating, itch-creating, infection-carrying insects.

-Some research has shown that mosquitoes are more attracted to certain colours over others - specifically darker colours like black and blue.
+Some research has shown that mosquitoes are more attracted to certain colours over others - specifically darker colours like black and dark blue.
 Wearing lighter colours like beige, khaki, and tan shades are the better way to dress to prevent mosquito bites.
+We have not experienced this for mosquitoes on our own safaris, but do opt for lighter safari colours if this worries you.
 This makes clothing in safari colours a good choice.

+The best mosquito repellents are either DEET-based or the right natural bug repellent brands.
 DEET mosquito repellent is the most effective to repel mosquitoes - and a range of other biting insects.
 DEET has been around since the 1940s and has been extensively studied, used, and trusted to be the best insect repellent.
 However, not all DEET repellents are made equal.
 Look for a DEET percentage of 50% or lower, with top formulations for longevity, effectiveness, and wearer comfort.
+Our only choice of natural bug spray is citriodiol-based repellent, which works against mosquitoes and a number of flying and biting insects.

 DEET was originally developed for use by the U.S. Army in the 1940s.
 Since then, it has seen billions of applications around the world.
 It has been the subject of many studies and tests and comes recommended and endorsed as one of the top forms of insect protection by top international organisations and regulators.
 In formulations with 50% DEET content and lower, you get the balance of safe and effective insect repellent.

-DEET: If you are looking for the most effective mosquito repellent, nothing beats DEET.
-It also works to repel a range of other insects too, giving you comprehensive protection.
-Look for 50% DEET content or lower for safety and effectiveness.
+Active ingredients: If you are looking for the most effective mosquito repellent, the active ingredients make a difference.
+Choose DEET or citriodiol-based mosquito repellents for the best effectiveness.
+They also work to repel a range of other insects, giving you comprehensive protection.
+If you opt for DEET, look for 50% DEET content or lower for safety and effectiveness.

-Made in Australia: In response to their daily realities around bugs, top Australian insect repellent manufacturers combine all the best insect repellent features for - most importantly - effectiveness - but with properties around safety, wearer comfort, and longevity for reliable daily wear.
+Get the best brands: In response to their daily realities around bugs, top Australian insect repellent manufacturers combine all the best insect repellent features for - most importantly - effectiveness - but with properties around safety, wearer comfort, and longevity for reliable daily wear.
+When it comes to DEET mosquito repellent, Bushman is a top Australian brand and our choice as a DEET-variety bug spray.
+Mosi-guard Extra Natural Bug Spray is the citriodiol-based repellent we use for natural protection from mosquitoes - and performs as well as DEET for mosquito protection.

-Slow-release actives: There are scores of DEET-based insect repellents out there.
-It's the formula of the top Aussie brands that makes them something special.
+Long-lasting protection: While our advice is to apply and re-apply frequently to avoid mosquito bites, look for mosquito repellent that offers the added assurance of long-lasting protection and slow-release actives.
 Bushman Ultra Insect Repellent, for example, has Time Release Technology, which is the property behind the long-lasting high performance of the repellent for mosquitoes and a range of other biting insects.
+Mosi-guard Extra Natural Mosquito Repellent provides up to 10 hours' protection.

 Find out more about our leading Australian insect repellent brands.